Agency Partners

 Key learnings from this report

-• The Security Engineers job market in Germany is currently characterized by a dynamic environment with significant fluctuations, as evidenced by the 80 new job postings in week 19, indicating a strong demand for security talent.
+• The Security Engineers job market in Germany has opened a significant number of roles in recent months, with a peak of 327 new positions in week 21, indicating a strong demand for Security Engineers.

 Number of roles opened and closed for Security Engineers in Germany in the last 3 months